-The anticipation is over, your monthly Kekao Box arrived.
+The anticipation is over, your monthly Kekao Box has arrived.
 What's next?
 Start sampling right?
-If you are the type of chocoholic to savor their chocolate bars throughout the month, you might need tips on how to store your chocolate bars.
+If you are the type of chocoholic to savors their chocolate bars throughout the month, you might need tips on how to store your chocolate bars.

 So how should you store your chocolate bars?
 Let's break it down.